pieroromare/pieroromare.github.io/_pages/posts.md

         <li>Type "Execute with AppleScript" in the search bar to find the corresponding action.</li>
         <li>Once you find the "Execute with AppleScript" action, tap on it to add it to your shortcut.</li>
         <li>After adding the action, you can tap on it to configure it.</li>
-        <li>Copy and paste the AppleScript code that you want to execute into the action.
+        <li>Copy and paste the AppleScript code that follows.
 This code should perform the specific task you want to automate.</li>
         <li>After adding the AppleScript code, you can tap the play button (usually a triangle or "Run" button) at the top right of the Shortcuts app to simulate or test your shortcut.</li>
         <li>Once you've tested your shortcut and it works as expected, you can close it by tapping the "Done" button in the top right corner.</li>
         <li>Your shortcut should now appear in the list of available shortcuts in the Shortcuts app.</li>